diveshjain-phy/Ensslin-Gopalkrishna-Code/EGfit/readme.md

 "Observation".py: Instances the spectra observed for the source ["Name of the observation file can be instantiated at the time of run"]

 ## To run the code ##

-python3 main.py
+**python3 main_volumever1.py**

+**_No requirement to modify internals of the code(user has to instantiate parameters on the fly)_**

-User has to specify the file containing spectra with extension
+_User has to specify the file containing spectra with extension_

-User has the choice of selecting on the go
+_User has to specify on the go_
-1. Scenario
+1. Guess Scenario
-2. Phase
+2. Guess Phase
 3. Coarse or Fine search in parameter search
-4. Search for probable injection index OR the user has to specify value of injection index
+4. Search for probable injection index or specify value of injection index

 (IF THE USER PREFERS DEFAULT OPTION , JUST PRESS ENTER)

+## Output ##

+The fit will be available as a plot with parameters specified on the terminal